Dakota OutRight brings Glitz and Glam: Drag Show to Bismarck

-Tonight’s event is an all inclusive environment with six amazing performers from all over the state!
+Tonight’s event is an all-inclusive environment with six performers from all over the state.

 Tickets are $15 at the door.